chaudum/spring-data-crate-example/README.md

 ## Run Application

-Before you run the application you need to start Crate on `localhost:4200`.
+Before you run the application you need to start Crate locally on the port `4200` for http and `4300` for transport.

 ```console
 ./gradlew clean bootRun